confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 |1994-11-05T13:15:30.112 |
 ```

-TIMESTAMPS can be represented by date strings:
+TIMESTAMPS can be represented by ISO-8601 date strings:

 ```roomsql
 INSERT INTO stream_name VALUES ("1994-11-05T13:15:30");
 ```

+Date strings with time zones will be converted to UTC.

 ## Design